huggingface/blog/fine-tune-segformer.md

 ## Load the model to fine-tune

 The SegFormer authors define 5 models with increasing sizes: B0 to B5.
-The following chart from the SegFormer shows the performance of these different models on the ADE20K dataset, compared to other models.
+The following chart (taken from the original paper) shows the performance of these different models on the ADE20K dataset, compared to other models.

 <figure class="image table text-center m-0 w-full">
   <medium-zoom background="rgba(0,0,0,.7)" alt="SegFormer model variants compared with other segmentation models" src="assets/54_fine_tune_segformer/segformer.png"></medium-zoom>
   <figcaption><a href="https://arxiv.org/abs/2105.15203">Source</a></figcaption>
 </figure>

 Here, we'll load the smallest SegFormer model (B0), pre-trained on ImageNet-1k.
+It's only about 14MB in size!
 Using a small model will make sure that our model can run smoothly on our pizza delivery robot.